NOAA-OWP/nwm-post-processing/Configuration.md

 ## Danger

 There should be very little application-side risk involved with these settings.
-Most of these settings affect how data is read and interpretted.
+Most of these settings affect how data is read and interpreted.
 The entities most responsible for writing will come from product profiles.
 The worst things these settings should do is maybe result in IO conflicts due to allowed threading or the inability to find data.
 It should be relatively difficult to inflict any sort of data-loss by tuning these.